mulinlab/3DCoop/README.md

 ## Usage

 After installation of 3DCoop, this pipeline can be used with prepared inputs and a configuration file.
-The details for preparing and running are described in the [usage manual](./usage.md) and the [Wiki](https://github.com/mulinlab/3DCoop/wiki).
+The details for preparing inputs and running pipeline are described in the [usage manual](./usage.md) and the [Wiki](https://github.com/mulinlab/3DCoop/wiki).

 ## Credits
 3DCoop was written by Xianfu Yi, member of the Mulin group.